Cameroon: Social Pluralism and Development

 Study alongside Cameroonian students.

 Each semester, a small number of Cameroonian students participate in the full SIT Cameroon program.
 The Cameroonian students are enrolled in graduate programs at local universities, including the University of Yaoundé.
-They complete all of the program’s components—courses, excursions, and ISP research—alongside the SIT students.
+They complete all of the program’s components — courses, excursions, and ISP research — alongside SIT students.

-Having lectures, excursions, and field activities together creates a deeply immersive and intellectually stimulating learning environment for the SIT students who benefit from their peers’ assessments and analyses of key issues facing Cameroon.
-Together, the students examine challenges relating to development; the role of minorities, particularly the Anglophones and Pygmies; and the impacts of British colonization, among many other topics.
+Having lectures, excursions, and field activities together creates a deeply immersive and intellectually stimulating learning environment for SIT students, who benefit from their peers’ assessments and analyses of key issues facing Cameroon.
+Together, the students examine challenges relating to development; the role of minorities, particularly the Anglophones and Baka-Bagyeli (pygmies); and the impacts of British colonization, among many other topics.

 The Cameroonian students gain the chance to experience the breadth of their country in collaboration with US students.
 Both groups benefit deeply from the program’s network of lecturers, resources, and program partners as well as the cross-cultural learning that studying together provides.